Infant Audiologic Assessment

 - Reports to the Nebraska Early Hearing Detection and Intervention Program the names of all children who received a diagnostic evaluation and those who are not successfully tested after being referred for a diagnostic evaluation.

-- Makes a referral to early intervention for children diagnosed with permanent hearing loss and reports the date of referral to the NE-EHDI Program.
+- Makes a referral to early intervention for children identified as deaf or hard of hearing, and reports the date of referral to the NE-EHDI Program.

-- Provides parents with information about hearing and hearing loss, and communication and education options for children who are deaf or hard of hearing.
+- Provides parents with information about hearing and childhood deafness, and communication and education options for children who are deaf or hard of hearing.

 - Fits children with amplification if chosen, including hearing aids or other assistive technology; refers for consideration of cochlear implant candidacy when appropriate.